What Does a Title Company Do?

 So, you should get title insurance if you’re going to get a mortgage or you’re going to sell a piece of property to a buyer who wants to ensure that you are the legitimate owner of this property.
 Getting a real estate attorney is not mandatory, although having title insurance is not optional.

 You can have parties who are no longer on title, but they may have a legitimate claim against the property.
 This is what title insurance will protect against.
 Title companies also help with closings between a buyer and seller or lender.

 Title companies handle the money exchanged between the parties.
 They file and record the documentation with the county records (county recording office).
 They also coordinate with municipalities as well.
 So a property transfer affidavit gets filed with the city, not with the county.

 Valid Claim of Title

-But issues regarding a valid chain of title pop up on a regular basis.
-And while a title agent may have experience on how to correct many minor issues, they usually don’t have law degrees and they cannot provide legal advice to parties in a transaction when more serious legal issues arise and these title issues will affect ownership rights.
-This is where attorneys, real estate attorneys, come in to play.
+Issues about valid claims of titles pop up regularly.
+And while a title agent may have experience on the title process and how to correct many minor issues, they usually don’t have a law degree.
+They cannot provide legal advice to parties in a transaction when more serious legal issues arise, and these title issues can affect the transfer of ownership rights.
+This is where attorneys, real estate attorneys, come into play.

 Common questions I get concern restrictive covenants in a deed.
 Which covenants or promises are valid and which aren’t?
 What if a title to a property gets clouded?
 Will an escrow holdback affect the legal rights of either party?
 These questions are ones that only a real estate attorney can provide legal answers to.
 Only a licensed real estate attorney in the state in which the property sits can answer these questions.

 Realtors, as well as buyers and sellers and mortgage lenders, all benefit from working with attorneys as the attorney will review the sale agreement.
 They also answer legal questions about the contract or the negotiations, and how that might affect a property’s title.